Profunctorial algebras: Ultraconvergence spaces, algebraically

 \subsection{Variations on the theme}

-The discussions of the previous sections place the theory of ultracategories and ultraconvergence spaces within a much more general framework: namely, paralleling \cite{barrRelationalAlgebras1970}, that of \emph{profunctorial algebras} of a pseudomonad on $\CAT$, which we can define as normalized lax algebras of its extension to $\PROF$ in the sense of \Cref{cor:extension-on-cat}.
+The discussions of the previous sections place the theory of ultracategories and ultraconvergence spaces within a much more general framework: namely, paralleling \cite{barrRelationalAlgebras1970}, that of \emph{profunctorial algebras} of a pseudomonad on $\CAT$, which we can define as the normalized lax algebras of its skew extension to $\PROF$ in the sense of \Cref{cor:extension-pseudomonads} --- of course, provided that the latter exists and allows for lax algebras.
 In this section, we follow this line of thought by introducing a variation of ultraconvergence spaces based on filters rather than ultrafilters, setting the grounds for future work.
-Recall indeed that, by \Cref{cor:quotients-extend}, the pseudomonad $\bb F$ also extends to a pseudomonad $\u{\bb F}$ on $\PROF$, which allows us to give the following definition.
+Recall indeed that, by \Cref{cor:quotients-extend} and \Cref{prop:lokes-allow-for-lax-algebras}, the pseudomonad $\bb F$ also extends to a left skew monad $\u{\bb F}$ on $\PROF$ allowing for lax algebras, so that we can give the following definition.

 \begin{definition} \looseness=-1 We denote by $\ConvSp$ the $2$-category of \emph{convergence spaces}: normalized lax $\u{\bb F}$-algebras, representable colax morphisms, and algebra $2$-cells. \end{definition}